bsoist/bsoist.github.io/_posts/2015-02-22-life-doesnt-give-you-bumpers.md

 This year I saw 19 of the 50 which represents 56.2% of the nominations.
 I usually do a little better, but that's not bad.

 My predictions - in order based on categories I care most about and am more qualified to judge.
+The fractions represent who many of the nominated films I've seen.

 ## Best Picture 6/8